mirzaghaderi/rtpcr/README.md

 ### Output
 A lot of outputs including relative expression table, lm models, residuals, raw data and ANOVA table for each gene can be accessed.
 The expression table of all genes is returned by `res$combinedFoldChange`.
-Other outpus for each gene can be obtained as followe:
+Other outpus for each gene can be obtained as follow:

 | Per_gene Output    | Code                                              |
 |--------------------|-------------------------------------------------------|